Bodzia Cemetery: Merchant Items

 A portable balance was found in a cenotaph.
 These merchant scales were made from brass, which was an exclusive metal during the Early Middle Ages.
 This artefact was incomplete, as neither the balance case, nor the weights were uncovered.
 Kara concluded that the scales had been dismantled before being deposited, as it was unlikely that the missing elements had corroded in the grave, and there was no sign of post-humous looting.

+The archaeological excavations at Bodzia Cemetery have unearthed a remarkable collection of coins, offering insights into the site's extensive cultural and trade connections during the 10th and 11th centuries.
+A total of 67 coins, comprising 12 complete pieces and 55 fragments, were found across 24 graves.

+Notably, three of these coins were identified as Bohemian, reflecting the cemetery's ties with the region.
+These include one complete denier and a fragment from the reign of Boleslaus II (972–999), and another fragment from the time of Boleslaus III.
+The complete denier of Boleslaus II, discovered in the notable grave D162, features an intricate design with the 'Hand of God' and a symmetrical cross, crucial for dating the establishment of the cemetery.

+The majority of coins originated from the Holy Roman Empire, with significant numbers from Saxony, Bavaria, and Franconia.
+There were also coins from England and Scandinavia.
+Some fragments were in poor condition, making precise identification challenging, and might include unfinished coins or replicas.

+Specifically, in grave D171, a fragment of a denier of Boleslaus II was found inside the skull of a deceased woman, indicating burial customs where coins were placed with the dead.
+In the younger double-layer female grave E864/II, 16 fragments were discovered, including a half denier of Boleslaus III.
+Other significant finds in this grave included an Arabic dirhem, a Saxon cross-type denier, coins from the reigns of Otto III and Adelaide, Bolesław Chrobry (Boleslaus I of Poland), Richard I of Normandy, Bernard II, Duke of Saxony and Cnut the Great.

+These coins not only illuminate the complex funerary practices at Bodzia but also reveal the cemetery's expansive trade networks and cultural interactions spanning medieval Europe.

 Wood and Ceramic Containers

 Two pottery vessels were found in fragments within two graves at the site.
 One clay vessel was found in the grave of an adult woman, aged between 20 – 25 years.
 The second vessel was found in the grave of an adult male.
 Neither object shows evidence that they were used for ritualistic or ceremonial purposes, rather, it is thought they were used for cooking.

 Seven graves uncovered at Bodzia contained the remains of wooden buckets.
 These remains were mostly in the form of iron handles. buckets were found in the graves of females, one in a male's grave, and one in the grave of a child.